chromaui/learnstorybook.com/content/intro-to-storybook/ember/en/test.md

 ### Bring git up to date

-Ember cli has created a git repo for your project; let's check in the changes we have made:
+Ember CLI has created a git repo for your project; let's check in the changes we have made:

 ```bash
 $ git add -A